bxparks/AceUtils/README.md

 ## Installation

 The latest stable release will be available in the Arduino IDE Library Manager soon.
 Search for "AceUtils".
-Click Install.
-(Not yet).

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceUtils), checking out the